 Example: A participant appeals an adverse benefit determination (post-service claim).
-For both levels of appeal - First and Second Levels, the combined time taken by the network and/or claim administrator or benefit administrator and the PBAC to review and complete the appeals must be no more than 60 days.
-If the First Level Appeal review is completed by the network and/or claim administrator or benefit administrator in 15 days, then the PBAC has the remaining 45 days (for a total of 60 days) to complete its review and render its decision.
+For both levels of appeal - First and Second Levels, the combined time taken by the network/claims administrator or benefit administrator and the PBAC to review and complete the appeals must be no more than 60 days.
+If the First Level Appeal review is completed by the network/claims administrator or benefit administrator in 15 days, then the PBAC has the remaining 45 days (for a total of 60 days) to complete its review and render its decision.